microsoft/Xbox-GDK-Samples/Samples/Tools/CMakeGDKExample/readme_en-us.md

 # Building the sample (Visual Studio)

-Using Visual Studio 2019 or 2022 select "Open a local folder..." from the New Project Dialog or the "File -\> Open -\> Folder..." menu command and open the sample folder.
+Using Visual Studio 2022 select "Open a local folder..." from the New Project Dialog or the "File -\> Open -\> Folder..." menu command and open the sample folder.